-- ✓ They have completed at least 27 engineering and computing education and/or education research credits. - ✓ They have assembled a dissertation committee and the Appointment of Dissertation Committee has been fully approved. - ✓ The student and their Major Advisor/co-advisors agree that the student is prepared for their comprehensive exams.
+- ✓ They have completed at least 27 engineering and computing education and/or education research credits.
+Note: this may change as UGS policy changes. - ✓ They have assembled a dissertation committee and the Appointment of Dissertation Committee has been fully approved. - ✓ The student and their Major Professor/co-Major Professors agree that the student is prepared for their comprehensive exams.

-The Graduate Program Director will contact students at the start of each semester who are eligible based on the first two criteria.
-Once the student and their Major Advisor/co-advisor have determined that the student will complete the comprehensive examination, the student needs to set up a meeting with their Advisory/Dissertation Committee to discuss possible topic areas for their examination as well as the schedule for the exam.
+The student may consult their Major Professor/co-Major Professors and GPD to determine that the student is eligible will complete the comprehensive examination.
+Upon determining eligibility, the student should set up a meeting with their Advisory/Dissertation Committee to discuss possible topic areas for their examination as well as the schedule for the exam, including the period when students are developing written responses and the date and time of the oral presentation.
 When the exam schedule is set, the student must notify the Graduate Program Director of the schedule.

 The next paragraphs communicate the current guidelines for the comprehensive examination.
-However, during the Fall 2023 semester, we will be revising these quidelines for additional clarity.
+However, as more students complete their comprehensive exams, we will be revising these guidelines for additional clarity.